deors/workshop-pipelines/readme.md

 The pipeline code therefore sets a wait time for SonarQube to 'call back home' using the configured webhook, and unpause to continue evaluating the quality gate results, as well as any further stages pending in the pipeline.

-The default behavior for SonarQube quality gate, as coded in the `waitForQualityGate` function, is to break the build in case any of the thresholds defined in the gate is not achieved.
+The default behaviour for SonarQube quality gate, as coded in the `waitForQualityGate` function, is to break the build in case any of the thresholds defined in the gate is not achieved.

 ### 4.5.
 The pipeline code part 9: Software composition analysis